 During the pandemic, Garces has not been able to work directly with individuals, as she typically would at the Marie Yeager Cancer Center (MYCC) and SHL Pediatrics Unit.
 This workbook was developed to provide art experiences during such times when a facilitator cannot be present.
 Garces & KAC are excited to share this new addition to the Art Angels program.

-Miss Dani’s Air Dry Clay, Cold Porcelain recipe last longest when kept in an air-tight container
+Miss Dani’s Air Dry Clay, Cold Porcelain recipe lasts longest when kept in an air-tight container

 Share your creations with us through our Facebook page!
 We’d love to see what you create.